The Squid and the Whale

 The Squid and the Whale is a 2005 American independent comedy-drama film written and directed by Noah Baumbach and produced by Wes Anderson.
 It tells the semi-autobiographical story of two boys in Brooklyn dealing with their parents' divorce in 1986.
 The film is named after the giant squid and sperm whale diorama housed at the American Museum of Natural History, which is seen in the film.
 The film was shot on Super 16 mm, mostly using a handheld camera.

 At the 2005 Sundance Film Festival, the film won awards for best dramatic direction and screenwriting, and was nominated for the Grand Jury Prize.
-Baumbach later received an Academy Award nomination for Best Original Screenplay.
+Baumbach later was nominated for an Academy Award for Best Original Screenplay.
 The film received six Independent Spirit Award nominations and three Golden Globe nominations.
 Baumbach became one of the few screenwriters to ever sweep "The Big Four" critics awards (Los Angeles Film Critics' Association, National Board of Review, National Society of Film Critics, and New York Film Critics' Circle).